opulo-inc/lumenpnp/doc/content/en/docs/motherboard/update-firmware/index.md

 6. Boot the STM32 in DFU Mode
     1. Press and hold the `BOOT` button
-    2. Press the Reset button
+    2. Press the Reset button and hold for five seconds
-    3. Release the Reset button
+    3. Release the Reset button and wait for five seconds
     4. Release the `BOOT` button

 {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}